 Are Hidden Cameras at Work Legal?

-Legitimate Reasons and Methods for Workplace Video Surveillance
+Legitimate Reasons for Workplace Video Surveillance

 Location of Cameras at Work

 As noted above, regardless of the state, private companies generally have a right to video monitor the common areas of the workplace if done for a legitimate reason, such as building security.
 It's a typical business practice to record common areas of a workplace, such as retail sales floors, grocery store aisles and exits, bank counters, and the like.
 Placing cameras in these common areas, where employees have little to no expectation of privacy, has typically been protected by law.

 However, employee privacy rights are not completely surrendered when workers are on the job.
 Some states prohibit an employer from surveilling employees in areas where employees would expect at least some measure of privacy.
 Some examples of workplace areas that may receive privacy protections in some states include restrooms, changing rooms, and break areas.
 States vary widely as to which specific areas of a workplace may be video recorded for legitimate purposes, and it's best to consult with a local employment or privacy attorney or your state's labor agency to find out more.

 Putting up video surveillance without notice to employees or using hidden cameras at work may also violate employee privacy rights.
 For example, under Connecticut law, employers are required to notify employees about video surveillance, while courts have established similar protections in some other states.
 As a result, employers are generally well-advised (if not required) to provide notice to their employees of the existence of cameras in the workplace.
 It should also be noted that courts in various states have protected employers' use of hidden cameras in the workplace in certain circumstances.